Hemolytic Disease of the Fetus and Newborn (Erythroblastosis Fetalis)

 Clinical Significance

 The Rh factor is critically important because Rh-negative individuals do not naturally produce anti-Rh antibodies.
 However, if an Rh-negative person is exposed to Rh-positive blood (e.g., through a blood transfusion or during pregnancy), their immune system will recognize the D antigen as foreign and produce anti-D antibodies.
 These antibodies are primarily of the IgG class, which means they can cross the placenta.
-This is the basis of Hemolytic Disease of the Newborn (HDN) when an Rh-negative mother is sensitized to an Rh-positive fetus.
+This is the basis of hemolytic disease of the fetus and newborn (erythroblastosis fetalis) when an Rh-negative mother is sensitized to an Rh-positive fetus.

-How does hemolytic disease of the newborn (HDN) happen?
+How does hemolytic disease of the fetus and newborn (erythroblastosis fetalis) happen?

-Hemolytic disease of newborn (erythroblastosis fetalis) most commonly occurs when an Rh-negative mother has an Rh-positive baby.
-However, it can also occur when the mother and baby have different ABO blood types.
+Hemolytic disease of the fetus and newborn (erythroblastosis fetalis) most commonly occurs when an Rh-negative mother has an Rh-positive baby.
+However, it can also occur when the mother and baby have different ABO blood types

 Naturally Occurring Antibodies vs Immune Antibodies